samliumay/PDLK/README.md

 # PDLK
-Planning and Development life cycle of KUZEY
+- Planning and Development life cycle of KUZEY
+- PDF Version is available at the documents.

 ## Introduction
 - Documentation of KUZEY UMAY SAMLI’s planning lifecycle.
 Free to use but necessary to give reference to KUZEY UMAY SAMLI and asking him via platforms given bellow.